A teacher putting tape over a child's mouth is never okay.

 We know what to do as soon as we are signed onto a case.
 We have the experts needed for these cases.
 We have a team ready to help you and hold them accountable.

-These are just a few of the expectations we all believe day care workers must follow.
-To read more about our expectations from a legal standpoint, click here.
+These are just a few of the expectations we all believe daycare workers must follow.
 With a focus on Dallas, Houston, as well as Midland, The Button Law Firm has represented families from all over Texas where their children have been victims of such neglect.
-If you or a loved one has experienced a level of neglect within a care system similar to this, give us a call at 214-888-2216 or email us at [email protected] We would love to get you the closure you need and accountability the community wants so our children are safe.
+If you or a loved one has experienced a level of neglect within a care system similar to this, give us a call at 214-699-4409 or email us at [email protected].
+We would love to get you the closure you need and the accountability the community wants so our children are safe.